MorganConrad/metalsmith-cp-r/README.md

 _e.g._ to copy into the folder you set in `metalsmith.destination()` use `{ to: "_destination/your/folder/path"}`.

-Otherwise, the path will be resolved normally.
+Otherwise, the path will be resolved normally using `path.resolve()`.
 (Sorry, if you really want to copy to or from a folder starting with _, the workaround is to start the path with a . or / or something...)

 #### Optional Options, all default to null

-**noclobber**:  if truthy, don't overwrite existing files
+**noclobber**:  if truthy, don't overwrite existing files.
+(Note:  cp-r never overwrites existing folders)

-**dirMode**     e.g. 0o777 copied dirs will have this "mode",  default = use same mode as existing dir
+**dirMode**     e.g. 0o777 copied dirs will have this "mode",  default = use same mode as existing dir.

-**fileMode**    e.g. 0o666 copied files will have this "mode", default = use same mode as existing files
+**fileMode**    e.g. 0o666 copied files will have this "mode", default = use same mode as existing file.

-**ignoreDir**   a string or Regex, if present, ignore directories matching this pattern
+**ignoreDir**   a string or Regex, if present, ignore directories matching this pattern.

-**ignoreFile**  a string or Regex, if present, ignore files matching this pattern
+**ignoreFile**  a string or Regex, if present, ignore files matching this pattern.

 ### Notes, Todos, and Caveats

+cp-r doesn't do any fancy async stuff - didn't seem worth it for a simple build script.

+cp-r has not been tested with links, locked directories, bad inputs, other weird stuff.

+The "unit-test" is pretty lame.
+In package.json, please set scripts.test to the value for testWindows or TestUnix as appropriate.

-I wrote this because [metalsmith-assets](https://www.npmjs.com/package/metalsmith-assets) had a ton of obsolete dependencies and wasn't actively processing issues and pull requests.
-I used an absolute minimum of dependencies (only debug) and added a few features from it's feature requests.
+I wrote this because [metalsmith-assets](https://www.npmjs.com/package/metalsmith-assets) had a ton of obsolete dependencies and wasn't actively processing issues and pull requests.  cp-r uses an absolute minimum of dependencies (only debug) and implements a few features from metalsmith-assets' feature requests.

 [metalsmith-copy-assets-540](https://www.npmjs.com/package/metalsmith-copy-assets-540) isn't recursive.